 Price per sqm (€) in Athens

-The rental market in Athens remains strong, with short-term rentals seeing particularly high demand.
-Average rental yields in central Athens range from 4% to 6% depending on the area and type of property.
-Popular tourist areas tend to yield even higher returns, making Athens an excellent choice for investors targeting the Airbnb market.
+The rental market in Athens is holding strong, with short-term rentals seeing particularly intense demand.
+Average rental yields in central Athens run between 4% and 6%, depending on the area and property type.
+Tourist-heavy pockets tend to push returns even higher, making Athens a natural fit for investors with an eye on the Airbnb market.
+If you want to understand how broader economic conditions shape these numbers, it’s worth reading up on how interest rates affect real estate investments before you commit.

 Luxurious villa with a pool